-- The Instant Pot makes the eggs incredibly easy to peel.
-In fact, many times the egg will slide out of it's shell.
+- Easy to peel – The Instant Pot makes it so easy that many times the egg will slide out of its shell.

 How to make Instant Pot hard boiled eggs: